 Although the Comporta region enjoys good weather throughout the year, it sometimes happens that a few raindrops can be seen during your stay, especially in February-March.
+In fact, winter in Portugal is sunnier than in most European countries.

 Essential for local agriculture, this rainfall helps to shape the green landscapes of the Alentejo, between rice fields and forests.
 They also allow you to concentrate on the many indoor activities in Comporta, whether cultural or relaxing.
 Focus on the best things to do in Comporta when it rains!